DarrylNnon/docker-fun/README.md

 # docker-fun
 hands-on practice docker

-Am using gitpod, and docker is install by default on this IDE so i will just move the next step
+Am using gitpod, and docker is install by default on this IDE so i will just move to the next step

 # verify the docker version